robjg/oddjob/docs/reference/org/oddjob/schedules/schedules/BrokenSchedule.md

 Examples elsewhere.

-- The [schedules:after](../../../../org/oddjob/schedules/schedules/AfterSchedule.md)documentation has an example that uses the <code>broken</code>schedule to calculate the day after the next working day.
+- The [schedules:after](../../../../org/oddjob/schedules/schedules/AfterSchedule.md) documentation has an example that uses the <code>broken</code> schedule to calculate the day after the next working day.
-- The [schedule](../../../../org/oddjob/schedules/ScheduleType.md)documentation shows a <code>broken</code>schedule being used to calculate the next working day.
+- The [schedule](../../../../org/oddjob/schedules/ScheduleType.md) documentation shows a <code>broken</code> schedule being used to calculate the next working day.
-- The [schedules:day-after](../../../../org/oddjob/schedules/schedules/DayAfterSchedule.md)and [schedules:day-before](../../../../org/oddjob/schedules/schedules/DayBeforeSchedule.md)documentation shows a <code>broken</code>schedule being used to move the last day of the month.
+- The [schedules:day-after](../../../../org/oddjob/schedules/schedules/DayAfterSchedule.md) and [schedules:day-before](../../../../org/oddjob/schedules/schedules/DayBeforeSchedule.md) documentation shows a <code>broken</code> schedule being used to move the last day of the month.